Kerah-Jones/qestion-forum-client/README.md

 9. Your commit title should read Initial commit.
 10. Install dependencies with npm install.
 11. Create a new repository on github.com
-12. Name the new repository with the same name used on Step 3.
+12. Name the new repository with the same name used on Step 5.
-13. Follow the instructions on your new repository's setup page.
-For details on how to push to Github, refer to the section on Github entitled "…or push an existing repository from the command line."
-Further documentation can be found here.
+13. Follow instructions on pushing code on respository set up page on Github account.
 14. To view application browser run `npm start`
-15. Note the you can only send requests to the api if it is already running in terminal, both on localhost:.
-Please see https://github.com/kerah-jones/question-forum-server for instructions.
+15. Note you can only send requests to the api if it is already running in terminal, both on localhost:4741.
+Please see https://github.com/kerah-jones/question-forum-server.